anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * PutRecord: for one, PutRecords: for many, uses batching, increases throughput, fewer HTTP requests
 * KPL (kinesis producer library)
   * C++/Java library
+    * If errors in the Java application result in data loss, modify the Java application code to use idempotent processing by pointing the shard iterator to the shard position before the application error occurred.
   * Use case: high performance, long-running projects.
 Automated and configurable retry mechanism
   * Adds a delay of up to RecordMaxBufferedTime.
 Larger values of this variable result in higher packing efficiencies and better performance.
 Apps that cannot tolerate this additional delay need to use the SDK directly
   * Sync and async API (better performance with async)